Submit

 Purpose

-The University treats all disclosures and reports of discrimination, harassment, and sexual misconduct with great care and discretion.
-UCM provides support for members of the University community who have experienced discrimination, harassment, or sexual misconduct while also providing an equitable resolution process.
+The University treats all disclosures and reports of discrimination, harassment, sexual misconduct and retaliation with great care and discretion.
+UCM provides support for members of the University community who have experienced discrimination, harassment, sexual misconduct or retaliation while also providing an equitable resolution process.
 A formal complaint does not need to be filed to seek assistance or supportive measures.
 Please contact the Equity Administrator / Title IX Coordinator or designee with questions.
-The University does not tolerate unlawful discrimination, harassment, or sexual misconduct in any education program or activity that it operates, including in admission and employment.
+The University does not tolerate unlawful discrimination, harassment, sexual misconduct or retaliation in any education program or activity that it operates, including in admission and employment.
 The University has adopted grievance procedures that provide for the prompt and equitable resolution of complaints made by students, employees, or other individuals who are participating or attempting to participate in its education program or activity, or by the Equity Administrator /Title IX Coordinator, alleging any action that would be prohibited by the University’s Board of

 Governors Policy 1.2.150 Nondiscrimination and Equal Opportunity Statement.